 “Well, fuck,” Wylie whispered.
 He curled his hand into a fist and watched the way his scales aligned in a beautiful pattern over his knuckles.
 He might be going to jail, but at least now he knew he was a failed dragon shifter.
 It sounded way cooler than a demon, that's for sure.

 “How do you know what I am?”
-Wylie asked solemnly as he slowly unclenched his fist.
+Wylie asked the homeowner solemnly as he slowly unclenched his fist.

 “I know… another.”